Magicka: Setting

 The game is set in Midgård, a fictional land which is loosely based around Norse mythology.
 Castle Aldrheim is the home of the Order of Magick which trains wizards.

-All characters speak a nonsense language with subtitles translating what is being said.

-Opening

 In the past Grimnir was a powerful wizard of the Order of Magick who wished to harness the power of all magick in order to help the Order bring about peace and prosperity to Midgård.
 However, his ambition and lust for knowledge scared the other wizards and so the Order banished Grimnir and his followers and imprisoned the powerful wizard at World's End.

-Main Story
+Main story

 One to four wizards from Castle Aldrheim (the players) are sent by their teacher, Vlad, to protect the city of Havindir from an increasing number of orc attacks who have all united under the leadership of a warlord named Khan.
 The Order throw the departing wizards a good bye party but during it they are accidentally dropped into the dungeon and have to find their way out, this acts as the game tutorial.

 En route the wizards must save the village of Veiditorp by killing Jormungandr, a giant serpent.
 The wizards then hijack a goblin airship which after a short flight crash lands near the town of Dunderhaed.
 The town is being raided by beastman under the command of a chieften named Jotunn.
 The wizards must defeat Jotunn and his beastman in order to hitch a wagon ride to Havindir.

 The wizards make it to Havindir and protect the city from the orc siege.
 They then proceed to the Khans Stronghold and kill the Khan.
 During this they learn that Grimnir is actually the force behind the orc attacks as he is seeking revenge for his banishment.

 The wizards make their way to World's End and confront Grimnir.
 Vlad hangs back to act as a rear guard as the wizards go on to face Grimnir only to find out that he is being manipulated by a powerful deamon called Assatur who resides in the ethereal realm.
-Grimnir can't be beaten as Assatur constantly heals him.
+Grimnir cannot be beaten as Assatur constantly heals him.
 The only way to slay Assatur is to use a special magick to bring the deamon into the corporeal world.
-The wizards don't know the spell and so Vlad sends them back in time to learn the spell from the wizard Fafnir who has transformed into a dragon.
+The wizards do not know the spell and so Vlad sends them back in time to learn the spell from the wizard Fafnir who has transformed into a dragon.